eartharchive/tierralibre.github.io/_posts/2016-08-15-qgis-wms-layers.md

 There is a lot that QGIS can do and plenty of tutorials on the net.

-On our next blog post we will be showing how to use LIDAR in our map and how to create a 3D model of the land and make it available online.
+On our next blog post we will be showing you how to use LIDAR in our map and how to create a 3D model of the land and make it available online.

-Here is an example: [TierraLibre ThreeJS Map](https://tierralibre.github.io/threejs/tierralibre.html) which takes a while to load and better used on the desktop.
+Here is an example: [TierraLibre ThreeJS Map](https://tierralibre.github.io/threejs/tierralibre.html) It takes a while to load and it's better used on the desktop.

-I hope is useful, feel free to add your comments below!
+I hope you find this useful, feel free to add your comments below!

 Thank you!